 On November 15, 2006 the Court heard arguments on US Labs' request for a preliminary injunction and denied the majority of US Labs' request on the grounds that US Labs had not demonstrated a likelihood of success on the merits of their claims.
 The Court did, however, issue a much narrower preliminary injunction that prevents NeoGenomics from "soliciting" the US Labs' customers of such new sales personnel until the issues are resolved at the trial.
 The preliminary injunction is limited only to the "soliciting" of the US Labs' customers of the sales personnel in question, and does not in any way prohibit NeoGenomics from doing business with any such customers to the extent they have sought or seek a business relationship with NeoGenomics on their own initiative.
 Furthermore, NeoGenomics is not enjoined from recruiting any additional personnel from US Labs through any lawful means.
 We believe that US labs' claims will not be affirmed at the trial; however, even if they were, NeoGenomics does not believe such claims would result in a material impact to our business.
-NeoGenomics further believes that this lawsuit is nothing more that a blatant attempt by a large corporation to impede the progress of a smaller and more nimble competitor, and we intend to vigorously defend ourselves.

 Discovery commenced in December 2006 and discovery and motion filing is ongoing.
 A trial is tentatively set for February 2008.
 While the Company received unsolicited and inaccurate salary information for three individuals that were ultimately hired, no evidence of misappropriation of trade secrets has been adduced by either side.
-As such, the Company is currently contemplating filing pre-trial motions to narrow or end the litigation.
+As such, the Company filed a motion for Summary Judgment in early November to end the case before it even goes to trial.
+Arguments for the Motion for Summary Judgment are scheduled for mid January 2008.